cjbcoombes/Z/README.md

 N/A     | globalstr     | [var], [string]           | [var] = [string]               | Sets global [var] to [string]

 ##### Stack
+The program provides a stack base pointer, BP, and that's it.
+See example `fibonacci2.azm` for an example

 ##### Examples
 Note: .azm files should be up-to-date with the bytecode, but .eze files might require regeneration. \